 Sometimes, homeowners want to insulate the existing interior walls of their homes.
 This is particularly true for the owners of older houses, i.e. buildings predating World War II.

-While adding insulation to existing walls may seem like a tricky task at first, it is actually something that can be done by pretty much anyone – as long as they use the right insulation and have the right tools.
+While adding insulation to existing walls may seem like a tricky task at first, it is actually an eco-friendly home upgrade that can be done by pretty much anyone – as long as they use the right insulation and have the right tools.
 I’ve decided to thoroughly research this topic and provide you with all the necessary information you’ll need for this project.

 The best way to approach the task of insulating interior walls without having to remove the drywall is by using blow-in insulation to fill the finished walls.